 Automation = Efficient Growth

 As the era of cheap capital ends, growth-at-any-cost is no longer a blueprint for success.
 Instead, business leaders everywhere are shifting their focus to efficient growth strategies.

 Yet, there is very little knowledge of what analytics automation is and how best to develop core strengths around it.
-This two-part series looks at the impact of various automation technologies on business growth, why analytics automation is the next frontier, and what organizations should do to bring automation to analytics.
+This blog looks at the impact of various automation technologies on business growth and why analytics automation is the next frontier.

+Automation = Efficient Growth